-- participation in numerous European patent oppositions and U.S. patent reexamination proceedings on behalf of life science and high tech clients
+- participation in numerous U.S. patent reexamination proceedings and European patent oppositions on behalf of life science and high tech clients

 - outside IP counsel for world-famous institute of regenerative medicine

-- representation of a life sciences company in a Federal Trade Commission antitrust investigation that resulted in a dismissal without penalties or admission of wrong doing
+- representation of a life science company in a Federal Trade Commission antitrust investigation that resulted in a dismissal without penalties or admission of wrongdoing

-- assisting a life science client in a sale of its catheter business to a major medical device company for $12.5 million dollars, including term sheet negotiation, due diligence and final asset purchase agreement
+- assisting a life science client in a sale of its catheter business to a major medical device company, including term sheet negotiation, due diligence and final asset purchase agreement.

 Mr. Engellenner is admitted to the bars of Massachusetts and New York, and before the U.S. District Court for the District of Massachusetts, the Court of Appeals for the Federal Circuit and the U.S. Patent and Trademark Office.